-RTW sponsored Health Sciences Acquisitions Corporation's (Nasdaq ticker: "HSAC") \$115 million initial public offering in May 2019.
-In October 2019, HSAC announced its business combination with Immunovant Sciences, Ltd. ("Immunovant"), a clinical-stage biopharmaceutical company focused on enabling normal lives for patients with autoimmune diseases.
-The closing of the business combination was finalized and announced in December 2019, and the ordinary shares of the combined company, Immunovant, Inc., were listed on Nasdaq under the ticker "IMVT".
+RTW sponsored Health Sciences Acquisitions Corporation's (Nasdaq: HSAC) \$115 million initial public offering in May 2019.
+In December 2019, HSAC completed its business combination with Immunovant Sciences, Ltd. ("Immunovant"), a clinical-stage biopharmaceutical company focused on enabling normal lives for patients with autoimmune diseases, and is now publicly listed on Nasdaq as Immunovant, Inc. (Nasdaq: IMVT).
 HSAC and the subsequent business combination achieved several important milestones.
 HSAC closed its business combination with Immunovant 216 days after the initial public offering.
 Moreover, the HSAC-Immunovant SPAC achieved an IRR of 106% for ordinary shares and warrant shareholders from initial public offering to the closing of the business combination.
 Additionally, the business combination closed with zero redemptions from shareholders.
 Dr. Wong served as President, Chief Executive Officer and Chairman of HSAC, Dr. Yalamanchi served as Executive Vice President, Chief Financial Officer and a board member of HSAC, Alice Lee served as Vice President of Operations and as Secretary and Treasurer of HSAC, and Stephanie Sirota served as Vice President of Corporate Strategy and Corporate Communications of HSAC.